 to give them a folksy feel.
 This workshop can be given for children, adults,

 or mixed ages.
-Similar workshops are available for guitar, mandolin, and folk
+Similar workshops are available for guitar, mandolin, and banjo.

 joy of making music!
 Generally held immediately after a concert, local musicians